Kibera Soccer FC

-Kibera Soccer FC is a football club based in Kibera, Nairobi, Kenya.
-The Kibera Soccer Women's FC is the first women's club from informal settlements to qualify for the Kenyan Women's Premier League.
+Kibera Soccer FC is a professional football club based in Kibera, Nairobi, Kenya.
+The Kibera Soccer Women's FC is the first women's club from informal settlements to earn promotion to the Kenyan Women's Premier League.
 The women’s and men’s teams compete weekly and participate in community services with collaborating NGOs, partner schools, and health centers.

 Kibera Soccer FC

 Kibera Soccer FC was established in 2014 after several boys approached the coaching staff of Kibera Girls Soccer Academy, requesting training.
 The newly formed team initially participated in tournaments throughout Kibera until 2016, when they registered to compete in the Football Kenya Federation Sub-County League, the lowest tier of the professional Kenyan football leagues.
 They played one season in this league before being promoted to the county level.
 The team then spent two seasons in the county league, followed by one season in the regional league and another in the Division 2, where they were crowned champions.
 In 2021, they were promoted to National Division 1—Zone A (the third tier), where they currently compete.